Practice-SpencerTower/DSAs/binary-heaps.md

   - Compare to parent, if child is larger, then swap
   - Continue until the correct place is found
     - Why its important to be able to find a parent based off of a child

+### Removing from a Max Binary Heap

+- Remove root /
+- Replace root with most recently added node
+- Adjust/sink down/bubble-down to put nodes in correct order